saintmalik/blog.saintmalik.me/blog/2022-09-11-run-github-actions-locally.md

 GITHUB_TOKEN=${YOUR TOKEN}
 ```

-then run the file with the secrets-file parameter
+then run the file with the ```secret-file``` parameter

 ```md
 act --secret-file my.secrets
 ```

-And thats all
+And thats all, there are more ```act``` options you can play with to speed up your devsecops  or devops with github action by testing workflows locally.

 <br/>